Q: How do I add an email address to my "blocked senders" or "allowed senders" list with O365 Spam Filtering?

 3. Under Options on your left navigation click Block or Allow

 - Make sure the Automatically filter junk email radio button is selected.
-If the junk mail filter is disabled, allowed and blocked senders will not sync with the quarantine service.
+If the junk mail filter is disabled, allowed and blocked senders will not sync with the quarantine service and identified spam messages will be delivered to your inbox.

 - White listed recipients can be added to "safe senders and recipients".
 O365 does not support adding a domain as a "safe sender", or the use of wild cards in the "safe senders" list.